isomerpages/moe-punggolprisch/_our-curriculum/Aesthetics/Collaboration with NAFA.md

 description: ""
 third_nav_title: Aesthetics
 ---
-P3 and P4 students were treated to performances on various musical instruments by students from Nanyang Academy of Fine Arts.
-They also learnt about the instruments and learnt songs about Mathematics concepts.
+<p style="font-family:Arial; font-size:16px; text-align:justify; line-height:1.8">P3 and P4 students were treated to performances on various musical instruments by students from Nanyang Academy of Fine Arts.
+They also learnt about the instruments and learnt songs about Mathematics concepts.</p>

 ![](/images/Aesthetics/Nafa8.jpeg)